kkthxbye-code/NC3-CTF-2018-Writeup/README.md

 # NC3-CTF-2018-Writeup

-I participated in the NC3 Christmas CTF under the name telenor (I was the only one from telenor participating sadly, and I do not represent telenor in any official capacity), ended in sixth place.
+I participated in the NC3 Christmas CTF, ended in sixth place.
 These are some very quick writeups, so not very indepth.

 The three challenges I did not complete were:
 * Breach (partial writeup)